Psycho Ward 2007 Review

-Not many fans seem to pick up on the fact that there were more slasher movies released during 1998-2008 than at any other period of the genre’s timeline.
+Not many of us seem to pick up on the fact that there were more slasher movies released during 1998-2008 than at any other period of the genre’s timeline.
 Even the eighties heyday didn’t churn out as many psycho killers, which is an interesting piece of information.
 It’s likely because it is so much easier nowadays to get a film made and a distribution deal sorted and anyone with a camera and a few keen friends can put together their own effort, whereas in older times, it was all about walking around cap in hand and begging for funding.

 On top of that, we have also seen entries emerging from more and more countries over the past fifteen years.
 These include Russia, India, Pakistan, South Korea and Thailand.
 There were so many newer titles finding their way direct to DVD at one point that even the IMDB is still catching up with listing half of them.
 I keep looking out for Rock Party Massacre and Demon Day Killer and to this day they don’t seem to be on there.

 What on earth Lionsgate, the most commercially successful independent film and television distribution company in North America and the third most profitable movie production suite, were thinking when they picked this up is anyone’s guess?
 Maybe they paid peanuts for it?
 Maybe they did it for charity?
 Maybe a video was sent to the board of directors showing one of them in a ‘compromising position’ with a hooker and a bag of coke?
 Anyway I was keen to see if it was worthy of such a ‘blue chip’ release…

 A group of students head off to a dilapidated prison with a psychiatrist to uncover the truth behind rumours of government mind experiments that had been taking place before it was shut down.
 It seems that there were some military tests on the inmates that had to be kept classified.
 What they uncover is a vicious masked killer who seems hell bent on slashing them to pieces.